 Our private shoreline is flat ledge rock, easily accessible.
 (Nowhere on the North Shore is there 'beach sand.')
 Walk over the colorful rocks and find a place to sit on a natural stone “bench” or with your feet in the water.
 Look at the birds, maybe a few river otters, and the magnificence of Lake Superior in the quiet.

 Our Main house—designed by SALA architect Dale Mulfinger—sleeps up to 6, and every person will have a lake view from the four private sleeping rooms.
 One bedroom has a king-sized bed, and above this room is a bedroom/sitting room with a single bed.
 The bedroom in the other wing is queen-sized, and above this room is a bedroom/sitting room with a single bed and access to an upstairs “astronomy” deck for star-gazing (though standing anywhere outside shows the stars too).
 Each of these "wings" has a bathroom on the main level.
 A large great room is in between the two sleeping wings.
 Kitchen is granite with stools pulled up to a center island.
 The dining area and living room area of the great room have fabulous lake views also.

-Our second VRBO website describes the Guesthouse (listing #243767) nearby on this more than two acre wooded, Lake Superior property.
+Our second VRBO website describes the Guesthouse (listing #243767) nearby on this more than three acre wooded, Lake Superior property.
 The two structures are not attached and are completely private from each other - they can be rented separately or together.
 Both are down one long, wooded driveway and can be seen one house to the other from some but not all windows.

 Judge Magney State Park